kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 3. **Download Template**: Clicking on the `DOWNLOAD TEMPLATE` button allows users to obtain a blank template that they can use as a starting point for entering their species population data.
 This template is designed to assist the user in organising their data correctly.

-4. **Upload Template**: Using the `UPLOAD DATA` button let's users upload a pre-prepared template containing species population data.
+4. **Upload Template**: Using the `UPLOAD DATA` button lets users upload a pre-prepared template containing species population data.
 Templates are useful for bulk data uploads or when the user has data formatted in a specific way.
 Ensure the user's template adheres to the required format and guidelines for a successful upload.
 ![Upload template](./img/panel-11.png)
 Click [here](./template-upload.md) to see the detailed documentation of template upload.

-#### Updating Property Boundary

 5. **Update Property Boundary**: By clicking the `UPDATE PROPERTY BOUNDARY` button, the user will be redirected to Step 2 of the data upload process.
 In this step, the user can modify property boundaries.